Find Grad Schools

 Instructing: Teaching others how to do something.

 There were about 15,100 jobs for Exercise Physiologist in 2016 (in the United States).
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Exercise Physiologist by 2026.
-Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.
+The BLS estimates 1,100 yearly job openings in this field.

 undefined